Arnas-Droid/Portfolio/index.md

 ---

 # Introduction
-Hello my name is Arnas Puidokas a second year at Staffordshire University.
-My major lies in computer programming and my favourite topic is graphics.
+Hello, my name is Arnas Puidokas, a second year at Staffordshire University.
+My major lies in computer programming, and my favourite topic is graphics.

 *   My name is Arnas Puidokas.